Let’s find out the possible Schengen visa rejection reasons and make your application stronger.

-So if you’re applying for a Schengen tourist visa, be very careful, and avoid the following mistakes.
+So, if you’re applying for one be very careful, and avoid the following Schengen visa rejection reasons.

 False Travel Documents

 One of the recent cases that I came across (of a friend) made me realise that false travel documents are not going to get you a visa.
 He provided a photoshopped flight itinerary and that was his Schengen visa rejection reason.
 So don’t even try doing that.

 If you do not have a required document, simply mention so in your cover letter and you can still be at the mercy of the visa officer.
 Providing false travel documents is a direct ticket to getting your visa rejected.

 I remember the first I was planning a Europe trip from India and applied for a Schengen visa, it was back in 2017.
 I was planning for my 58-day self-sponsored backpacking trips across Europe and I provided every required document with my application.
 From booked hotels to a confirmed flight ticket to other things, my application had everything.
 The only thing that was missing was the proof of transportation inside Europe.
 And since I couldn’t provide that, I clearly mentioned so in the cover letter.

 I wrote that I didn’t provide proof of transportation inside Europe because “I will be using interstate buses and trains and my plan will be spontaneous, based on whatever option will seem cheaper.”